 While we have few complaints about the SimpleSwitch, the majority of them stem from the tray.
 It can be a bit tricky to get on and off the chair.
 It was not intuitive the first time we tried to use it, and we had to take a second look at the instructions to figure it out.
 The Graco emblem on the front of the chair is the release button, and it requires a decent amount of pressure to release the latch mechanism, so much so that we recommend using the heel of your hand rather than a thumb.

-It is also important to note that the crotch restraint connects to the tray rather than the seat, which can come in handy when growing with your baby, but it also comes with a slew of negatives.
+It is also important to note that the crotch restraint connects to the tray rather than the seat.
+This design can come in handy when growing with your baby, but it also comes with a slew of negatives.
 The restraint is going to prevent you from placing the tray flat on a table unless it has been completely cleared off.
-The incline would be enough to make berries, peas and the like roll off quickly.
+The incline would be enough to make berries, peas, and the like roll off quickly.
 While this is not necessarily a deal-breaker, it is something to consider since we know that little ones don't always make it through a full meal before needing to leave their seats.
 Lastly, it is essential to ensure you correctly adjust the straps and keep them snug to your baby since you will lose the additional safety measure a built-in crotch restraint would provide.

 Ease of Cleaning

-The tray on the SimpleSwitch is very easy to wipe clean with no sneaky places to attract unwanted crud.
+The tray on the SimpleSwitch is effortless to wipe clean with no sneaky places to attract unwanted crud.
 The crotch restraint is attached to the tray rather than the seat, which makes the tray large enough that it will not fit into the dishwasher comfortably.
 Although this is not a big deal as we recommend handwashing to avoid any possible chemical leeching, it is something to note.

 You can remove the fabric cover by unhooking a few clips and then slipping it off the chair for cleaning.
 It can be machine washed but should be left to drip dry, so if you plan on washing it, be sure to leave enough time in between meals to allow it to dry completely.
-The cover is one solid piece of fabric and so should catch most everything that gets past the tray, but if anything happens to make it down to the base of the seat, it can be wiped clean with a damp cloth.
+The cover is one solid piece of fabric, and so should catch most everything that gets past the tray, but if anything happens to make it down to the base of the seat, it can be wiped clean with a damp cloth.

 The SimpleSwitch is average when it comes to quality.
 It does not feature a modern, innovative design or cool fabric.
 It is simply a high chair, and it looks and feels about how you would expect a traditional high chair to look and feel.
 The tray is notably large, and we felt it would catch most anything baby could throw at it.